Darxo/Hardened/README.md

 ### Active Skills

-- **Arrow to the Knee** can now also be used on undead, that can receive leg injuries
+- **Arrow to the Knee** can now also be used on undead, that can receive leg injuries.
+It now has -5% Hitchance per tile (down from -4%)
 - **Bearded Blade** (granted by **Axe Mastery**) is completely reworked.
 It now costs 4 Action Points and 25 Fatigue and it is an attack, that deals no damage and will disarm your opponent for 1 turn on a hit
 - **Chop** now has a 50% chance to decapitate (up from 25%)
 - **Cover Ally** (granted by **Shield Expert**) is completely reworked.
 It costs 4 Action Points and 20 Fatigue and can be used on adjacent allies.
 It grants the target defenses equal to the base defenses of the users equipped shield and it causes the user to lose an equal amount of defenses.
 It lasts until the start of the users next turn or until the user gets stunned, flees or moves away from the target
 - **Dazed** no longer reduces the Stamina by 25%.
-It now increases the fatigue cost of all non-attacks by 25%
+It now increases the fatigue cost of all non-attacks by 25%.
+It now causes you to deal 20% less damage (up from 25% less)
 - **Deathblow** now costs 15 Fatigue (up from 10)
 - **Demolish Armor** now deals 60% more Armor Damage (up from 45% more)
 - **Distracted** (caused by **Throw Dirt**) now reduces the damage by 20% (down from 35%) and disables the targets Zone of Control during the effect